FHA Self-Sufficiency Test For 3- and 4-Unit Properties in 2025

 Do the Test Before Making an Offer

-Before you make an offer on 3- or 4-unit home, consult your lender.
+Before you make an offer on a 3- or 4-unit home, consult your lender.
 The loan officer can run the test with decent accuracy before you commit to a home.

 Self-Sufficiency Test Is Now Harder To Pass